mappingmilwaukee/MKE-bike/README.md

 The City's Most Likely to Get You Doored awards probably go to all of North Ave, N 16th and 17th near Marquette, and Erie St in the Third Ward.
 I don't know if the width from parked car mirrors to lane line is a full 1.5m, but I'm probably not going to be the one to measure them.

-Other random colors are off-street, paved bike trails, except the [Oak Leaf Trail system](https://county.milwaukee.gov/County-Files/Parks-Department/Photo-Gallery/Explore/Trails/OLT-System-map-0619.pdf)'s so called *lines* ("Zip Line," "South Shore Line," etc.) are color-matched to the County Parks' map.
+Other colors are off-street, paved bike trails, except the [Oak Leaf Trail system](https://county.milwaukee.gov/County-Files/Parks-Department/Photo-Gallery/Explore/Trails/OLT-System-map-0619.pdf)'s so called *lines* ("Zip Line," "South Shore Line," etc.) are color-matched to the County Parks' map.
 But because we're so lucky to have so, so many off-street paved bike trails in Milwaukee County, I kind of ran out of colors to label them all.
-I welcome any feedback from those with visual impairments or map colorists so we can find some better colorways for these layers.
+I welcome any feedback from those with visual impairments or map colorists so we can find some better colorways for these layers than ochre, puke, etc.

 Question: in keeping with the safety-first spirit of this map, should it include parkways?
-E.g. the OLT Kinnickinnic Line from 20th St west to McCarty Park.
+The OLT Kinnickinnic Line from 20th St west to McCarty Park, through Jackson Park and the Kinnickinnic River Parkway, but it's the only parkway I've mapped so far.
 Parkways are not usually marked for cyclists with on-street paint markings, and signs are often inconsistent.
 If this map were to include parkways, routes/layers such as the Menomonee and Root River Lines would be filled out, their segments connected.
 Unfortunately, due to a bug, I can't yet use dotted lines (of the same color) that would otherwise stand for sharrows, shared lanes, curb lanes, *and parkways*.

-Fellow pedants of all kinds, I'm sure you'll let me know which pieces of this map are missing. ;)
+Fellow pedants of all kinds, I'm sure you'll let me know which streets are missing. ;)

 Ride safely! *Be seen*!